Aarhus University Seal

 Why did you come to Denmark to study?

-"I’ve always wanted to travel and experience new people and cultures; to live abroad.
+"I had always wanted to travel and experience new people and cultures; to live abroad.
 But I had to be able to read and work in English.
 I considered many different places, because I really wanted to try to get a long way away from Germany.
 But instead, I ended up choosing one of the countries closest to Germany," he laughs and continues.

 "I looked at both Sweden and Denmark, but ended up applying to DTU and AU in Denmark.
 I got a place in both universities, so I took a closer look at the courses they offered and the social aspects, and I concluded that AU made the most sense for me.
 Among other things, I saw that the university hosts this gigantic Regatta, and it was clear that there was huge focus on student life at AU."

-What is special about Aarhus city?
+What was special about Aarhus city?

 What about the social aspect?

-The best experience at the university
+What was your best experience while studying at the university?

-What’s the teaching like at AU?
+What was the teaching like at AU?

 What would you say to someone considering coming here to study?

 "First and foremost, academically it’s a very good university, and the professors are very interested in making sure you understand things.
 There’s a flat structure, and it‘s always easy to talk to the teachers.
 Furthermore, there’s a fantastic social life – everything’s are open.
 There are also a lot of like-minded and international students.
-I've never regretted coming to AU – it's been a fantastic experience."
+I've never regretted coming to AU – it's been a great experience."